mkonicek/wordle/stats.md

 5 attemps: 1339
 6 attemps: 491

-## Pick suggestion from possible words only - better
+## Pick suggestion from possible words only - best so far

 Wovels have frequency lowered to 1/16.